 It has long been thought that we must drink eight glasses of water per day.
 However, that estimate has now been further fine-tuned to more conventional thinking.

-Taking into consideration our weight and the environment, the figure varies from about 2.5 to 3.7 liters of water for men.
+Considering our weight and the environment, the figure varies from about 2.5 to 3.7 liters of water for men.
 The figure for women is a little less at between 2 to 2.7 liters of water.

 This range takes into account our age, types of food eaten, health, activity, and temperature.
-However, this is still only a guideline so please listen to your body and drink when you require it.
+However, this is still only a guideline, so please listen to your body and drink when you require it.

 Drinking well may also have other long term benefits.